 \paragraph{Participants} 15 participants with normal or corrected-to-normal vision took part in the experiment.
-All were naive to the purpose of the study and given instructions at the beginning.
-Each participant compared all pairs of techniques for each image (60 comparisons per participant).
+All were naive for the purposes of the study and were given instructions at the beginning.
+Each participant was asked to compare all pairs of techniques for each image (60 comparisons per participant).